 Pass me a vodka, it’s tense.

-This ain't no sugar-coated Disney adaptation, The Anastasia File at the Theatre Royal Windsor, is so tense you could hear a pin drop (or a mobile phone in this case).
+This ain't no sugar-coated Disney adaptation, The Anastasia File at the Theatre Royal Windsor, is so tense you could hear a pin drop.

 In 1995 Disney made the animated musical movie Anastasia – Meg Ryan gave Anastasia her voice and the scriptwriters gave historians the hump.
 You see, her story is not what childhood fantasies are made of.
 So if you’re as obsessed with the gritty realism of Killing Eve‘s Villanelle, then I think you’re going to love Jenny Seagrove’s Anna in this superb Theatre Royal Windsor in-house production.